temianibaba/tech258_cicd/README.md

   - [Delivery vs Deployment](#delivery-vs-deployment)
   - [Why choose Jenkins](#why-choose-jenkins)
   - [Why use CICD](#why-use-cicd)
-1. **Firstly,** we want to test our code works, thats what job one does.
-2. **Secondly,** we may be working with other developers so we will need to merge the codes collected in the repo if it works, this is what job two does.
-3. **Thirdly,** once we have our working code on the main branch we want to make it available to users, so we need to put the code onto an EC2 instance and run it.
-This is what job 3 does.

 ## What is CI
 ![alt text](images/CI.png)<br>
 Continuous integration is the practice of frequently integrating code changes into a shared repository, ensuring early detection of integration errors and promoting collaboration among team members.